 The bottom line is that your excess piles are not doing anything good for you or your business and are likely actively working against your day-to-day enjoyment of your job.
 This is a shame since veterinary professionals already work long hours and under a variety of pressures.

 Let's get started envisioning and executing this beautiful, clutter free and peaceful space!

 While I recommend you read (or listen to while commuting, as I do) a couple of books on minimalism, below are some practical suggestions focusing on your veterinary space:

-• Start with a vision.
 Almost every minimalist and decluttering expert recommends this as a first step.
 If you know where you're going and can envision the beautiful environment you wish to attain, then it will be much easier to keep your focus toward that vision.
 Create a Pinterest board or find ideas in dvm360's design galleries and then put these in a place where your team members can see these ideas and participate in enacting them.

-• Engage people gently.
 Ask each of your team members to start this journey on his or her own by tackling personal work spaces before working together on common work space.
 This way, when you do group cleaning activities they will already be positively engaged.
 Let them have a go at it first and encourage them to take home, recycle, donate or trash items they don't need at work anymore.
 Make sure you set a good example by cleaning up your own personal items as well.

-• Get rid of it if you don't use it or if it is not useful.
-Period.
 Humans tend to hoard objects they think might be useful someday.
 As Fumio Sasaki sagely advises, “Let go of someday.”
 Here are some examples of items you should dispose of:

 At this point, you've likely done a pretty good job; perhaps you've even gotten rid of a third of the excess items you have in the hospital.
 Good job!
 But really, your space is still a mess.
 It's time for the big group effort.